 A truly festive occasion!

-The official family photographs were taken by Jason Bell and can be viewed on this post.
+All of the official family photographs were taken by Jason Bell.

 The Duchess of Decor